UNDER THE MOUNTAIN

 LAYERS IN THE MILLE-FEUILLE OF TARANAKI HISTORY

 The Poles in Taranaki made up the largest single group of early Polish settlers in New Zealand.
 Many arrived on the same ship, the fritz reuter, but they did not arrive in the area at the same time.
 They often married other Poles, and why wouldn’t they?
-Marriages happen among people who know one another, and especially in the early years, the Poles were very much “foreigners” (to the equally “foreign” British colonists) and socialised together.
+Marriages happen among people who know one another, and especially in the early years, the Poles were very much “foreigners” among the equally “foreign” British colonists, and socialised together.

 Florrie, as Florinda was known, accumulated 11 volumes of newspaper clippings, invaluable, as several of the local Taranaki newspapers are not yet digitised.
-She descends from Felix Voitrekovsky (Feliks Wojciechowski), whose family story is on this page.2
+She descends from Felix Voitrekovsky (Feliks Wojciechowski), whose family story is on this page.1

 This is the bite I have taken out of the mille-feuille of Polish history in Taranaki.
 I know I have left bits of pastry and crumbs on the plate.
 I will pick them up later.